mosarhat/mosarhat/README.md

   <hr>
 </div>

-**Discord Bot Ideas**:
-- A Discord bot that blasts a server when inactivity has been hit every 5 days.
-- A Discord bot that sets reminders for deadlines, three days in advance.

-**Web Development**:
+#### Web Development

+Note: Throughout all of these potential projects, a design process is to be followed.

+- A Vanilla JS project that is complex, and utilizes a backend: QBL?? (iykyk).
-- A Vanilla JS website that will be converted to React.
+- A Vanilla JS website that will be converted to React: TBD.
-- Pomodoro Website Using Vanilla JS.
-I want to keep this code as light-weight as possible.
 - A personal website, with a blog, and portfolio showcase, using React.
 This is for me to write about more advanced topics I've learned in the future regarding HTML, CSS, and JavaScript.
 - Build a website that inputs two sets of text, and provides sentiment analysis.
 However, you cannot use an API to do the sentiment analysis.
 Must use Python/Flask.

-**App Development**:
+#### App Development
 - A React Native project that utilizes Expo to create an iPhone, and Android app for users.
 I want to make this for people with disabilities, so when they take a picture of a given item, it gives a description both in-text, and to speech (upon clicking the test).

-**JavaScript-Specific**:
+#### Discord Bot Ideas
+- A Discord bot that blasts a server when inactivity has been hit every 5 days.
+- A Discord bot that sets reminders for deadlines, three days in advance.

+#### JavaScript Specific
 - A polyfill for JavaScript: TBD.
 - A mixin for JavaScript: TBD.
 - A JavaScript decorator: TBD.

-**Scripts That Automate Menial Tasks**:
+## Scripts That Automate Menial Tasks
 - A Bash script that allows me to initialize a repository within a command, followed by the repo-name.
 - A Bash script that creates a backup to a cloud service.
 - A Bash script that renames a bulk file set.
 - A Bash script that creates a bulk file set based on patterned inputs.
 - A Bash script that tests the network speed.
+- Create a Go script that wraps around a script so it can be used within the CLI in a non-native way.

-**Data Analysis and Model Related Projects**:
+## Data Analysis and Model Related Projects
 - A data analysis project that analyzes a dataset (TBD), and produces descriptive, and survival analysis.
 - A data anlysis project that analyzes a dataset (TBD), and runs it through traditional machine learning models, neural networks, and deep learning models.
 - A small language model using PyTorch.
 This will be completley self-taught, and my progress will be documented in-depth within the README.md.

-**School-Related Projects**:
+## School-Related Projects
-- Build a simple compiler.
+- Build a simple compiler (CISC 458).
-- Capstone project for school -- TBD.
+- Capstone project for school -- TBD (CISC 498 or CISC 499).
+- Build a SAT Solver, and use Deep Learning Techniques.

 <div align="center">
   <h3>Previous Projects</h3>